 I am available for extra help after school every day from 2:30-3.
 Just let me know so we can make arrangements.

 Google Classroom will be like our mission control.
-A majority of the work we do this year will go through this platform.
+Quite a bit of the work we do this year will go through this platform although I will be providing paper copies on a more regular basis this year.
 This includes copies of the student's notes, presentations, homework assignments, writing assignments, and projects.
 Monitoring Google Classroom is the best way to keep up with student work.
 I suggest checking it early and often.